charettes/django-polymodels/README.rst

 >>> Reptile.objects.select_subclasses(Snake)
 [<Snake: snake>]

-Note that you can also retreive original results by avoiding the ``select_subclasses`` call.
+Note that you can also retrieve original results by avoiding the ``select_subclasses`` call.

 >>> Animal.objects.all()
 [<Animal: animal>, <Animal: mammal>, <Animal: reptile>, <Animal: snake>]

+It's also possible to select only instances of the model to which the manager is attached by using the ``exclude_subclasses`` method.

+>>> Mammal.objects.all()
+[<Mammal: mammal>]

 Each instance of ``PolymorphicModel`` has a ``type_cast`` method that knows how to convert itself to the correct ``ContentType``.